The Pulse of K-Entertainment

 This is a broader K-culture economy now

 K-pop may be the entry point, but the travel logic is wider now.
-The Korea Herald reported that travelers motivated by K-culture are increasingly chasing food, heritage, and everyday neighborhood life rather than only stage-adjacent stops.
-That broader appetite helps explain why Korean culture institutions outside Korea, including the Korean Cultural Center New York and its year-round arts and education programming, keep meeting audiences who want a deeper relationship with Korean culture before they ever book a flight.
+The Korea Herald reported that travelers motivated by K-culture are increasingly chasing food, heritage, beauty, and everyday neighborhood life rather than only stage-adjacent stops.
+As reported by the Korea JoongAng Daily, younger visitors are already building itineraries around neighborhood stays and themed spaces instead of one-stop sightseeing.
+Airbnb's own report supports that broader demand, saying 91 percent want authentic local culture and 65 percent of guests who choose homestays do so to stay in local neighborhoods.
+That helps explain why Korea-facing cultural institutions outside the country, including the Korean Cultural Center New York and its year-round arts and education programming, keep finding audiences who want a deeper relationship with Korean culture before they ever book a flight.
+The demand curve is no longer limited to fandom peaks.
+It is becoming a full cultural-consumption pattern.

 Airbnb's numbers will not settle every debate about how much tourism Hallyu can sustainably drive, and the company has obvious commercial reasons to frame the upside aggressively.
 Still, the direction is clear.
 Korea is no longer selling only blockbuster moments.
 It is selling duration, curiosity, and repeatable culture-led itineraries.
 If local accommodation policy and regional supply improve, the next wave of K-culture tourism could be less about finally seeing Seoul and more about discovering what comes after it.